How can I accelerate my time to degree completion?

 How much credit can I earn through prior learning?

-The maximum total amount of combined prior learning credit cannot exceed the following:
+The maximum total amount of combined prior learning credit cannot exceed 90 quarter credits.

 How do I receive full credit for my portfolio?